-The computation of diluted net income (loss) per share excludes the following because their effect would be anti-dilutive:
+The computation of diluted net income (loss) per share excludes the following because their effect would be anti-dilutive (in thousands):

-- For the three months ended March 31, 2010 and 2011, outstanding options to acquire 5,059,177 and 2,906,562 shares of Class B common stock with a weighted average exercise price of \$9.20 and \$12.57 per share, respectively. - For the three months ended March 31, 2010, 2,425,350 shares of unvested Class B restricted common shares at March 31, 2010 issued to employees and in connection with acquisitions.
-Unvested shares were excluded from the denominator of the computation of basic net loss per share for the three months ended March 31, 2010. - For the three months ended March 31, 2011, 147,000 stock options and 49,000 restricted stock units with vesting based on satisfaction of certain service and market conditions.
-765,000 stock options and 255,000 restricted stock units with vesting based on satisfaction of certain service and market conditions were excluded from the denominator of the computation of basic net income per share for the three months ended March 31, 2011.
+- For the three months ended March 31, 2011 and 2012, outstanding options to acquire 3,054 and 6,926 shares of Class B common stock. - For the three months ended March 31, 2012, 3,424 shares of unvested Class B restricted common shares at March 31, 2012 issued to employees and in connection with acquisitions.
+These shares were for future services that vest over periods ranging from one to six years. - For the three months ended March 31, 2011 and 2012, 49 and 249 restricted stock units with vesting based on satisfaction of certain service and market conditions.